 If gloves are worn, the administrator is still required to wash his or her hands between injections and patients, to remove any germs that may have transferred from the gloves to their hands.
 And many times, the only benefit to wearing gloves during vaccine administration is for protection for the administrator, not the patient.

-That being said, if you are just plain uncomfortable with the idea of a healthcare worker giving you or your family a vaccine without wearing gloves, Baylis encourages the idea of speaking up and asking them to don a pair of gloves before an injection, simply because in her mind, if that means one more person is vaccinated against a preventable disease, then it’s worth it.
+That being said, if you are just plain uncomfortable with the idea of a healthcare worker giving you or your family a vaccine without wearing gloves, Baylis encourages the idea of speaking up and asking them to don a pair of gloves before an injection, simply because in her mind, if that means one more person is vaccinated against preventable disease, then it’s worth it.

 “When it comes to vaccines and all of the negative propaganda out there, I feel that gloves should not be another barrier to being immunized,” she says.
-“Adhering to the ACIP recommended schedule is your best protection against vaccine-preventable diseases that still exist today, so ultimately, if that means wearing gloves for a patient than I would gladly do it!”
+“Adhering to the ACIP recommended schedule is your best protection against vaccine-preventable diseases that still exist today, so ultimately, if that means wearing gloves for a patient then I would gladly do it!”

-Nurse.org's Guides and Resources to Finance your Education
+Nurse.org's Popular Guides and Resources

 Student Loan Forgiveness for Nurses?

-Read about the top loan forgiveness programs for nurses and find out if you qualify.
+Read about the top student loan forgiveness programs for nurses and find out if you qualify.